Marble burying: Concept

 When rodents are put in a cage with marbles they will bury the marbles.
 This behavior is seen as anxiety related or OCD behavior.
 When the rodents are injected with drugs used to treat anxiety or OCD, the amount of marbles buried decreases.
 Marble burying doesn't show any difference between anti-compulsive or anxiolytic activity.
 The test is also sensitive to antidepressant agents.

-The test is sensitive to two major classes of drugs the Selective Serotonin (5-HT) reuptake inhibitors (SSRIs) and benzodiazepines.
+The test is sensitive to two major classes of drugs: the Selective Serotonin (5-HT) reuptake inhibitors (SSRIs) and benzodiazepines.
 Benzodiazepines are commonly used to treat anxiety and SSRIs are used to treat both OCD and anxiety.

 Procedure

 Rodents are placed for thirty minutes in a standard cage filled with 5 cm depth of wood chip bedding with 10 marbles evenly spaced.
-After thirty minutes the amount of marbles buried is measured.
+After thirty minutes the number of marbles buried are counted.
 In this procedure a marble is considered buried if 2/3 of the marble is covered with bedding.
 Within the study there should be two groups of animals, one group which has been injected with saline and another group which has been injected with the agent being tested.

 There are multiple variations of this test.
 Some experiments use more marbles while other variants place the marbles differently.

 It is important to keep the laboratory quiet while performing this experiment to avoid unintended results.
 Younger mice will bury marbles faster than older mice so the age of the mice being tested must be the same.